xchellx/TXTRFileType/README.md

 - .NET 5.0 SDK.
 [Get it here](https://dotnet.microsoft.com/download/visual-studio-sdks).
 - Paint.NET (installed, store, or portable version).
 [Get it from the official website](https://www.getpaint.net) or [the Microsoft Store](https://www.microsoft.com/en-us/p/paintnet/9nbhcs1lx4r0).

+After building, you should copy the DLL of the plugin, it's .deps.json file, and all the DLLs required specified inside the `"dependencies":` entry inside the .deps.json.

 ### Environment Variables And Post Build Event
 There is a post build event that copies the plugin's .dll and .deps.json to the plugin directory (as well as creating this directory).
 The dependencies specified in .deps.json (and for the dependencies of the dependencies of their selves) must be manually copied to the plugin directory.